 - Metadata, which can be used for tracking and identification (browser fingerprinting)

-And speaking of browsers, many of the private search engines in this guide offer browser extensions to replace the default search engine for your browser (which is usually Google).
+And speaking of browsers, many of the private search engines in this guide offer browser extensions to replace the default search engine for your browser.

 3. Use a good VPN service